V21Server/V21Server/README.md

 - 👋 Hi, I’m @V21Server
-- 👀 I’m interested in Cyber-Security / OSINT / Open Source Software.
+- 👀 I’m interested in Tech.
 - Knowledge Is Powerful, Be Careful How You Use It.
 <!---
 V21Server/V21Server is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.